Featured Online Class on Short Forms

 Week Three: A Short Study of the Epistolary (Letter) Form

 This form is an old-time form that is effective in helping us tell life stories.
 This week we will read some profoundly moving letter-form essays.

 Assignment: The instructor will offer exercises for writing successfully in this form, which can help writers create stand-alone short form pieces or become part of a larger project.
-She will respond to everyone’s posted writing with suggestions for revision.
+She will respond to everyone’s posted writing with suggestions for future after class finishes revision.

 Week Four: A Short Study of Sudden or Flash Non-Fiction

 There are many venues for publishing life stories written in under 1,000 words.
 We’ll become acquainted with them and some of the best of their material and then practice writing a sudden nonfiction story.